Sponsored content

 Flaxseeds are small, shiny seeds that come from a flowering plant called flax – and they’re available in whole, milled (ground), or oil form.

 Flaxseeds have a rich history spanning centuries.
 Aside from being eaten, they’ve also played a role in traditional medicine, and have even been used for industrial purposes to create things like linen fabrics.
-Plus, flaxseed oil has been used to create varnish, ink, and skincare products (due to its moisturising properties), and produce linoleum.
+Plus, flaxseed oil has been used to create varnish, ink, and skincare products (due to its moisturising properties).

-Despite their tiny size, flaxseeds are powerhouses of nutrition.
-Not only are they rich in fibre and omega-3 but they also contain a number of essential nutrients including vitamins B1 and B6, calcium, iron, magnesium, and potassium.
+Despite their tiny size, flaxseeds are nutritional powerhouses.
+Not only are they rich in fibre and omega-3, but they also contain a number of essential nutrients including vitamins B1 and B6, calcium, iron, magnesium, and potassium.

 Why are flaxseeds good for heart health?